Bipartisan House group rejects Trump assertion that coronavirus testing is state responsibility

 The bipartisan House Problem Solvers Caucus said Monday the federal government must take the lead on implementing rapid mass testing for the novel coronavirus, and pushed back on President Trump's effort to lay the responsibility on state governors.

-"I think you're going to have to recognize that we, as the national level, are going to require rapid and ubiquitous testing to be put in place," said Rep. Tom Reed, R-N.Y., the eco-chairman of the Problem Solvers Caucus.
+"I think you're going to have to recognize that we, as the national level, are going to require rapid and ubiquitous testing to be put in place," said Rep. Tom Reed, R-N.Y., the co-chairman of the Problem Solvers Caucus.
 "That will mean mass testing with rapid results...
 I think there's a national standard that can be deployed there."

 Reed and Rep. Josh Gottheimer, D-N.J., have led a group of 50 House members, equally divided among Democrats and Republicans, that put out a comprehensive plan Monday on how best to reopen the economy safely.
 The plan, first reported by Fox News, put a top priority on mass testing, even for people not showing symptoms, to ensure that when the economy reopens, people carrying the virus can be identified quickly and not endanger others by heading back to work.